Uniiquee/JsonValidatorSample/README.md

 # JsonValidatorSample
-This is a sample project to try micronaut
+This is a sample project to try micronaut.